LosoLai/Advanced-Programming/src/README.txt

 INSTALLATION INSTRUCTIONS
 -------------------------

+1. Unzip file and Run the Assignment02.Jar file.
-Unzip and run from command line.
+2. Unzip file and run from command line.
+   OzlympicGameView has the main(String[] args) method

 OPERATING INSTRUCTIONS
 ----------------------